Last Updated on November 3, 2020

-It is possible to make a loop drive to San Borja, being that there are 2 ways to access the mission.
-Click here for a detailed description of the loop road.
+It is possible to make a loop drive to San Borja, as an alternative to the route we took out and back to access the mission.

 Large gouged out ruts, gulleys and divots making for exceptionally slow, careful going for the last 10 miles of the dirt road before you reach the mission.

 A Brief History

 Prior to the stone structure that stands here now, it is possible to visit the protected ruins of it’s predecessor behind the church.
 These adobe ruins are all that remain of the Franciscan settlement (1768-1773) which in turn replaced the Jesuit’s buildings.